-- our belief that our existing cash and cash equivalents, our short and/or long-term investments, and the ongoing cash generated from our operations, will be sufficient to meet our anticipated liquidity needs for the foreseeable future, with the exception of a decision to enter into an acquisition and/or fund investments in our latest technology arising from rapid market adoption that could require us to seek additional equity or debt financing; - our expectation that, as we expand our international sales, a portion of our revenue could be denominated in foreign currencies and the impact of changes in exchange rates on our cash and operating results; - our expectation of increased sales and marketing expenditures for 2022 and 2023; - our expectation that we will be able to enforce our intellectual property ("IP") rights; - our expectation that the adoption of new accounting standards will not have a material impact on our financial position or results of operations; - · our share repurchase program will result in repurchases of our common stock or enhance long term stockholder value; - the outcome of proceedings, lawsuits, disputes and claims; - · the impact of losses due to indemnification obligations; - the impact of changes in internal control over financial reporting; and - other factors disclosed under Part I, Item 1, "Business," Item 1A, "Risk Factors," and Item 2, "Properties," and Part II, Item 7, MD&A, and Item 7A, "Quantitative and Qualitative Disclosures about Market Risk," and elsewhere in this Form 10-K.
+- our belief that our existing cash and cash equivalents, our short and/or long-term investments, and the ongoing cash generated from our operations, will be sufficient to meet our anticipated liquidity needs for the foreseeable future, with the exception of a decision to enter into an acquisition and/or fund investments in our latest technology arising from rapid market adoption that could require us to seek additional equity or debt financing; - our expectation that, as we expand our international sales, a portion of our revenue could be denominated in foreign currencies and the impact of changes in exchange rates on our cash and operating results; - our expectation of increased sales and marketing expenditures for 2023 and 2024; - our belief that we will be in compliance with the terms of the existing credit agreement, as amended, in the future; - our expectation that we will continue to receive a tax benefit related to U.S. federal foreign-derived intangible income; - our expectation that we will be able to enforce our intellectual property ("IP") rights; - our expectation that the adoption of new accounting standards will not have a material impact on our financial position or results of operations; - · the outcome of proceedings, lawsuits, disputes and claims; - · the impact of losses due to indemnification obligations; - · the impact of changes in internal control over financial reporting; and - other factors disclosed under Part I, Item 1, "Business," Item 1A, "Risk Factors," and Item 2, "Properties," and Part II, Item 7, MD&A, and Item 7A, "Quantitative and Qualitative Disclosures about Market Risk," and elsewhere in this Form 10-K.

-You should not place undue reliance on these forward-looking statements, which reflect management's opinions only as of the date of the filing of this Annual Report on Form 10-K. All forward-looking statements included in this document are subject to additional risks and uncertainties further discussed under Part I, Item 1A, "Risk Factors," and are based on information available to us as of February 24, 2022.
-We assume no obligation to update any such forward-looking statements, certain risks and uncertainties which could cause actual results to differ materially from those projected in the forward-looking statements, as disclosed from time to time in our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K filed with or furnished to the Securities and Exchange Commission (the "SEC"), as well as in Part I, Item 1A, "Risk Factors," within this Annual Report on Form 10-K. It is important to note that our actual results could differ materially from the results set forth or implied by our forward-looking statements.
+You should not place undue reliance on these forward-looking statements.
+These forward-looking statements reflect management's opinions only as of the date of the filing of this Annual Report on Form 10-K. All forward-looking statements included in this document are subject to additional risks and uncertainties further discussed under Part I, Item 1A, "Risk Factors," and are based on information available to us as of February 22, 2023.
+We assume no obligation to update any such forward-looking statements.
+Certain risks and uncertainties could cause actual results to differ materially from those projected in the forward-looking statements.
+These forward-looking statements are disclosed from time to time in our Quarterly Reports on Form 10-Q and Current Reports on Form 8-K filed with or furnished to the Securities and Exchange Commission (the "SEC"), as well as in Part I, Item 1A, "Risk Factors," within this Annual Report on Form 10-K.

+It is important to note that our actual results could differ materially from the results set forth or implied by our forward-looking statements.
 The factors that could cause our actual results to differ from those included in such forward-looking statements are set forth under the heading Item 1A, "Risk Factors," in our Quarterly Reports on Form 10-Q, and in our Annual Reports on Form 10-K, and from time-to-time, in our results disclosed on our Current Reports on Form 8-K.